g-leech/argmin-gravitas/_posts/2024-03-16-whats-stopping-you.markdown

 * No "hero licence" (social or internal permission to do new things, nonstandard things, ambitious things)
 * Ignorance of the option set (I didn't hear about school olympiads until I was 26 years old)
-* Miscalibration about skill requirements or your own skill level
+* Miscalibration about [skill](https://danluu.com/p95-skill/) requirements or your own skill level.
+Ignore job "requirements".

 <br><br>